zchee/neovim-wiki/Building-Neovim.md

 ## Custom Makefile

 You can customize the build process locally by creating a `local.mk`, which is referenced at the top of the main `Makefile`.
-It's listed in `.gitignore` so it can be easily used across branches. **A new target in `local.mk` overrides the default make-target.**
+It's listed in `.gitignore` so it can be used across branches. **A new target in `local.mk` overrides the default make-target.**

 Here's a sample `local.mk` which adds a target to force a rebuild but *does not* override the default-target: